Disclosure: This post is sponsored by GraphicStock. All opinions, images and love of St. Patrick’s Day craft projects are 100% mine.

 I wrapped it about 20 times around the top of each jar.

 You can use these for fun straws or silverware if you plan to have a St. Patrick’s Day party.

-Remember to check out the other bloggers’ projects they made using GraphicStock.
+Remember to check out the other bloggers’ projects they made using images from GraphicStock.
 There are such creative ideas here!